Halal Restaurants In Singapore

 Poulet is another family-friendly, casual dining option to explore.
-They received their halal certification earlier this year and specialise in French roast chicken, doused in either the signature Mushroom Cream, Diane, or Cranberry sauces.
+They received their halal certification in 2020 and specialise in French roast chicken, doused in either the signature Mushroom Cream, Diane, or Cranberry sauces.
 Opt for the Whole Roast Chicken ($36.90+) if you’re here with friends.
 Otherwise, go for the Half Roast Chicken ($22.90+) that can feed two.
 You can make your meal more substantial by choosing the Set Meal ($52+) for two, which comes with two starters, mains, desserts and drinks.

 Alternatively, Poulet also offers Glazed Winglet with Sriracha or Honey Glazed Sauce ($7.90+), Chicken Carbonara Pasta ($14.90) and Chicken Aglio Olio Pasta ($14.90), if you’re looking for options other than roast chicken.

 The Black Hole Group—known as the team behind Tipo Pasta Bar, Co-op and more—has recently opened their first Mediterranean cuisine restaurant, Ela.
 Hidden on the West side of Singapore, Ela is located in HomeTeamNS at Bukit Batok.

 Whet your appetite by starting off with the Dip Party Platter ($18.90+), which features four flavour-packed dips to pair with the pita bread.
 As the name suggests, it’s a real party in the mouth.
 Otherwise, go simple with the traditional Pita Bread ($3.90+), lightly salted and served with olive oil on the side.